 We never found out what the connection was, but at some point after the second record came out, we got a call from Granite City Studios in Mt.
 Airy, North Carolina, asking if we’d like to record there.
 They offered us a really good deal (free recording and mixing, if we agreed to buy the records directly from them), and so came about our third record, “The Autograph Album.”
 Almost everyone who’d bought our first two records had asked us to autograph them, much to our surprise, so with this record instead of a front cover we included a 8×10 black-and-white glossy inside the shrink wrap.
 Hence the album name.

 Well, as the younger among us headed off to school and/or out into the working world, the Ramblers inevitably dissolved — though the records, for a time, continued to sell.
 It’s a nice footnote, as well, to mention that later on my dad bought my mom a dobro, she learned to play, and they formed a band and continued to use the Southland Ramblers moniker for several more years.

 All of this is preamble to the point of this post: Just before Christmas, an old friend of mine from high school, a very fine drummer named Bob Dunlap, transferred all three of our old records to CD for my mom.
 Thanks to Bob’s efforts, I’ve consequently been able to convert the songs to mp3 and post them on my website.

 It’s been odd for me to hear them after all this time (I have copies of them, of course, but I haven’t owned a turntable in decades), and I can’t possibly offer even a remotely objective opinion about them, but for better or worse they are now available for anyone hear.

-You can download them (for free) from my other website by clicking here.
+You can download them (for free) by clicking here.
 I’d love to get any feedback you might have about them.
-And, if you haven’t done so before, please feel free to click around and explore the rest of the website while you’re there.
 Let me know what you think….